How Hospital Ratings Can Help Patients Choose the Best Care

 What to do if your doctor has been disciplined and you suspect medical malpractice.

 If you believe that you or a loved one has been the victim of medical malpractice, you should speak with an attorney.
-Medical malpractice cases are complex and require the expertise of an experienced lawyer.
+Medical malpractice cases are complex and require handling by an experienced lawyer.
 An attorney will be able to review your case and determine if you have a valid claim.
 If so, they can help you navigate the legal process and fight for the compensation you deserve.

 Don’t wait too long to speak with an attorney, as there is a statute of limitations in Illinois for filing medical malpractice claims.
 You will only have two years from the date of the injury or from the date that you discovered the injury to file a claim.
 If you miss this deadline, you will be barred from recovery.